 Here's some suggested copy that you can use:

-The Zentangle® Method was created by Rick Roberts and Maria Thomas and is copyrighted.
-Zentangle® is a registered trademark of Zentangle, Inc. Learn more at zentangle.com.
+The Zentangle® Method is an easy-to-learn, relaxing, and fun way to create beautiful images by drawing structured patterns.
+It was created by Rick Roberts and Maria Thomas.
+"Zentangle" is a registered trademark of Zentangle, Inc. Learn more at zentangle.com.

 We have a Glossary Page which may assist you in your writing.